-The Department of Communication Arts and Sciences prepares students to better grasp and harness the power of communications in the personal, professional and public spheres while also seeking to open students' minds to the complexities of human affairs.
+The Department of Communication Arts and Sciences prepares students to better grasp and harness the power of communication in the personal, professional and public spheres while also seeking to open students' minds to the complexities of human affairs.
 Offering students to fully immerse themselves in a different culture for a four week period and focus on a few specific aspects while abroad provides a unique chance to support this mission: Students get to work on academic, inter- and intra- personal, career and intercultural development outcomes.

 The University of Vienna is the largest teaching and research institution in Austria, a safe and prosperous country located in the heart of Europe.
 The Department of Communication, founded after World War II, has a long tradition of making contributions to the social sciences.
 Some areas faculty and students focus on include the theory of media and democracy, rhetoric, political communication, journalism, media law, public relations, advertising and the study of new information systems.